-Comment Full comment ID PSSPD296 As WJG have developed extensively in Bournemouth and are keen to explore future development opportunities in the town, we retain a key interest in emerging planning policy and guidance and set out our comments below.
+Comment ID Full comment Officer Comment/Action PSSPD296 As WJG have developed extensively in Bournemouth and are keen to explore future development opportunities in the town, we retain a key interest in emerging planning policy and guidance and set out our comments below.
 WJG's comments on the Draft SPD are relating to the overall strategic aims of the SPD and specifically to the revised approach to parking standards which the Group fully supports.
 Our response is set out around the key themes within the SPD document.
 Zonal Approach WJG supports the zonal approach on which the parking standards are applied on a hierarchical zonal basis within the BCP area, reflecting differing accessibility levels.
 WJG agrees that within 'Zone A - Main Centres', there is high accessibility to public transport, services, shops and other facilities, as well as car ownership being a lot lower than the BCP average.
-WJG therefore agrees that the current stringent car parking requirements should be significantly relaxed. and zero car parking should be promoted.
+WJG therefore agrees that the current stringent car parking requirements should be significantly relaxed, and zero car parking should be promoted.
 This is consistent with town centres and cities throughout the country where local authorities have taken advantage of these benefits and promote moving towards zero car parking in such areas.
-WJG fully supports BCP Council's policies on moving towards a lesser reliance on private cars and promoting car free developments within developments in Zone A, specifically in respect of residential, student accommodation and commercial developments within this zone.
-WJG also notes that the previous (and currently adopted) parking standards have acted as an impediment to development within the main centres.
-This is due to the substantial cost associated within providing basement parking, which is the approach which has been required to deliver car parking to meet the adopted Car Parking SPD standards.
-By removing the previous onerous car parking standards within the main centres, WJG considers that this will 'unlock' the redevelopment of sites within the main centres.
-Parking Standards Car Parking WJG is entirely supportive of the new draft parking standards and fully welcomes the proposed changes.
+WJG fully supports BCP Council's policies on moving towards a lesser reliance on private cars and promoting car free development within developments in Zone A, specifically in respect of residential, student accommodation and commercial developments which has been required to deliver car parking to meet the adopted Car Parking SPD standards.
+By removing the previous onerous car parking standards within the main centres.
+Parking Standards and fully welcomes the proposed changes.
 The parking standards of zero provision in Zone A for 'C3 Flats' and 'C3 House' is entirely appropriate and reasonable given the urban town centre location and proximity to the public transport, services and shopping facilities.
-WJG is also fully supportive of the parking standards set out for 'Sui Generis Student Accommodation' in Zones A, B and C which is 'Nil: use public car park'.
-WJG is also fully supportive of the introduction of Zone A zero car parking for commercial and retail uses, and agrees that this will encourage commuting workers, shoppers, and visitors to use the strong sustainable travel options in these locations.
-This will certainly assist the Council's aims of tackling climate change and a low carbon future.
-Cycle parking It is noted that cycle space provision is requested at 100% provision (i.e. one secure covered cycle space per unit) for 'C3 Flats' and 'Sui Generis Student Accommodation'.
-Whilst WJG are encouraged
+WJG is also fully supportive of the parking standards set out or substantial uses, and agrees that this will encourage commuting workers, shop Noted.
+The Parking SPD supports the delivery of development to meet housing and employment needs and other economic social and environmental priorities.
+It is expected that development will be delivered in highly sustainable locations that are well served by public transport, shops and local services.
+This in turn will enable the implementation of infrastructure to facilitate active travel, benefit air quality, improve health and wellbeing and tackle climate change.
+Recognise the need for flexibility in applying standards and appropriate variations.
+Where required, the SPD encourages high quality and well-designed parking provision appropriate to the type and scale of development within its context and location.
+Note the emphasis on cycling and appropriate cycle parking provision.
+Double deck cycle parking is considered to be less convenient than Sheffield type stands and can discriminate against people with low upper body strength.
+However, 3.3.6 does make provision for a small proportion of double deck systems to be used alongside Sheffield stands.
+Underground parking reduces the amount of hard landscaping enhancing the visual quality of a proposal.
+SPD does not explicitly favour underground solutions but instead seeks high quality design for new developments in line with national and local policies.
+The viability of providing underground parking is not within the scope of the SPD as that is a site-specific requirement however the general reduction in parking requirements in many locations in the BCP area will be beneficial to scheme viability.
+Action: None.